slact/prailude/README.md

-Prailude, a full RaiBlocks node and wallet
+Prailude, a full Nano Currency node and wallet
 ------------------------

 ## Overview